jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 ### Correlation

 Did you know that ice cream consumption and violent crime rates are frequently correlated?
 I asked my students this question, and one response was, “well obviously! crime is hard work and you need to treat yourself afterwards.”
-Hmmm… moving on.
+Moving on.

 Why are they correlated though?
 We've all heard the phrase *correlation does not imply causation.* When we say that, we mostly mean *direct causation*.
 If we accept that our highly correlated world results from a web of causes—“this causes this, which causes these two things, and then those in turn cause others”—we can use that fact as the foundation for natural-looking correlations.